codeinthehole/til/posts/you-can-easily-share-1password-items-via-a-link.md

 ---
-title: "You can easily shared 1Password items via a link"
+title: "You can easily share 1Password items via a link"
 date: "2020-11-23T17:25:36+00:00"
 tags: ["1Password"]
 ---